V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

     similar arc.

     Using a few segments of the belt itself when securing the end ensures a better connection on the belts teeth.
-3-4 teeth facing teeth up will make for a more round surface of the cable tie that secures the folded belt.
+3-4 teeth facing teeth up will make for a rounder surface of the cable tie that secures the folded belt.
 This will prevent a wide belt from cupping and slipping teeth.

 ![!pic](https://www.v1engineering.com/wp-content/uploads/2018/08/IMG_20180804_1347192.jpg)